 MUSI-107: CHORUS.

-MUSI-108: CHORUS.
+Continuation of MUSI-106.

 Individual course of instruction designed to teach proper techniques of vocal production, diction, and effective performance, along with building a vocal repertoire.
 Includes one 30-minute private lesson and one seminar-type performance class per week.
 (May be repeated for four semesters for credit.)